Skip to main content

 1. What requirements must I fulfill during the term of the award?

-Awardees must commit the minimum required research effort toward the Pioneer Award project (see Q&A 9 under "Eligibility Requirements").
+Awardees must commit at least 6 person-months (51%) of research effort toward the Pioneer Award project in the first 3 years of the award, 4 months (33%) in year 4, and 3 months (25%) in year 5.
 Although there are no stipulations on the research agenda, you will be required to submit a 2-5 page annual report of your activities during the year and are expected to participate in the annual High-Risk, High-Reward Research Symposium in Bethesda, MD.
 In addition, to help the NIH evaluate this program, you may be contacted periodically for at least five years and asked to report on your latest research efforts.

 2. How will the award be administered?